kparc/kcc/README.md

 Make sure you have `rlwrap` utility installed, and put an alias `alias k="rlwrap k"` into your rc file.
 This makes your spartan 𝒌 development environment a lot more pleasant to use.

-Type in your first k expressions, and enjoy your first answers:
+Type in your first 𝒌 expressions, and enjoy your first answers:

 ```q
  2+2      /simplest face of k is a calculator